xSid2005x/Powerpuff-Boys/README.md

    - **Model-Volume:** This volume stores the trained models.
 The training service writes models to this volume, while the inference service reads from it to perform predictions.

 3. **Train-App, Process-App, Inference-App:**
-   - **Train-App:** This application handles the training of machine learning models.
-It reads data from the Data-Volume, processes it, and stores the trained model in the Model-Volume.
    - **Process-App:** Responsible for preprocessing and preparing the data before it is used for training or inference.
 It ensures the data is in the correct format and structure required by the models.
+   - **Train-App:** This application handles the training of machine learning models.
+It reads data from the Data-Volume, trains and evaluates the model, and stores the trained model in the Model-Volume.
    - **Inference-App:** This application uses the trained models stored in the Model-Volume to perform predictions on new data.
 The results are then sent to the Web-App.

 4. **Web-App:**